How AI is Transforming Go-to-Market - > Get the ebook

 And we’re not the only ones seeing this.

-More marketers are starting to notice AI-driven search creeping into their analytics.
+More digital marketing professionals are starting to notice AI-driven search creeping into their analytics.
 More CROs are asking where these leads are coming from.
 The trend is clear: users are searching differently.

 But, like all things in life, there's a catch: CSO is still new.
 The rules aren’t set in stone.